kslat3r/async-js-old-and-new/PITCHME.md

 ---

-* A promise is a proxy for a value
+* A Promise is a proxy for a value
 * Essentially an object with a `.then()` method that takes a callback function
 * The callback fires when the Promise's `resolve()` function fires